 According to Modern Salon’s latest hair color research, 46% of people agree that grey coverage is the reason for coloring their hair.
 However, your clients with grey hair have very different needs.
 Are you familiar with the grey hair coloring instruction and the products needed to provide the very best service for them?
 Here are some quick hair coloring tips you can use right now for your clients who want to cover or change up their grey hair!

 All Grey Hair Is Not Created Equal

-All gray (non-pigmented) hair is not created equal and will not react the same to tinting, bleaching, toning and various chemical services.
-Coarse textured gray (non-pigmented) hair will always react slower and be more stubborn while finer textured gray (non-pigmented) hair will always react quicker to tinting, bleaching and toning or any chemical service.
-Keep in mind that on the same head of hair, you may have a mixture of fine, medium and coarse gray (non-pigmented) hair.
+All grey (non-pigmented) hair is not created equal and will not react the same to tinting, bleaching, toning and various chemical services.
+Coarse textured gray (non-pigmented) hair will always react slower and be more stubborn while finer textured grey (non-pigmented) hair will always react quicker to tinting, bleaching and toning or any chemical service.
+Keep in mind that on the same head of hair, you may have a mixture of fine, medium and coarse grey (non-pigmented) hair.
 In some cases, you may have to treat these different parts of the head with separate hair color formulas (permanent or semi-permanent) to protect the integrity of the hair.

 ProTip: Hard water and medications will also have an effect on any service so it is important to do a consultation every time.